leo-project/notes/leofs/clients/java/Quick Start LeoFS Access Using Java-Client.md

 ```

 ###Does bucket exists ?
 A simple to check bucket is exist or not and you have permission to access it.
 The operation returns a ``200 - OK`` if the bucket exists and you have permission to access it.
-Otherwise, the operation might return responses such as ``404 - Not Found`` and ``403 - Forbidden``. for more detail information you can refer this [page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3.html#doesBucketExist(java.lang.String)).
+Otherwise, the operation might return responses such as ``404 - Not Found`` and ``403 - Forbidden``.
+For more detail information, you can refer [this  page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3.html#doesBucketExist(java.lang.String)).

 ###Get buckets
 You can get list of  all the buckets owned by your account using the ``listbuckets()`` method.
 You can also enumerate all buckets in your account.
 For more detail information you can refer this [page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3.html#listBuckets()).